Macedonian Australians: Aegean Macedonians

 The Aegean Macedonian people have had a long history in Australia.
 In 19th Century pečalba, working away from home, was a widespread Macedonian custom.
 The first Aegean Macedonian was Stojan Kenkov who came to Australian in 1914.
 Pre-World War Two migration occurred in two waves: the first, in 1924, when the USA imposed heavy immigration restrictions and the second, after 1936, when the 4 August Regime of General Ioannis Metaxas took power in Greece.
 The third wave occurred after the Greek Civil War when many ethnic Macedonians fled Greece.
 Charles Price estimates that by 1940 there were 670 Ethnic Macedonians from Florina and 370 from Kastoria resident in Australia.
-Peter Hill also estimates a figure of 50,000 Aegean Macedonians (including those born in Australia and excluding Slavophone Macedonians who identify as Greeks).
+Peter Hill also estimates a figure of 50,000 Aegean Macedonians (including those born in Australia and excluding Slavophone speakers of Greek Macedonia who identify as Greeks).
 2.5% of adherents to the Macedonian Orthodox Church in Australia were born in Greece while 3,152 speakers of Macedonian were born in Greece and 2,919 people born in Greece claimed ethnic Macedonian ancestry or roughly 3.6% of the total population group.

 Aegean Macedonians were essential in the establishment of the Macedonian Australia People league (Macedonian: Makedono-Avstraliski Naroden Sojuz) which dominated ethnic Macedonian life throughout the 1940s and 1950s.
 They then went on to establish organisations and events such as Macedonian Cultural Week, Preston Makedonija, Makedonska Iskra, Macedonian Community of S.A, Nova Makedonija and many others.
 There are Aegean Macedonian minorities in Richmond, Melbourne, Manjimup, Shepparton, Wanneroo and Queanbeyan.
-The Church of St George and the Florina Community Centre and Day Care center was built in Shepparton the Aegean Macedonian hall - Kotori was built by 32 families from the village Kotori in Richmond.
+The Church of St George and the Florina Community Centre and Day Care centre was built in Shepparton the Aegean Macedonian hall - Kotori was built by 32 families from the village Kotori in Richmond.
 Another Church was established by Aegean Macedonians in Queanbeyan and a hall erected in Manjimup.
 Other Aegean Macedonians organisations include the "Macedonian Aegean Association of Australia" and the "Richmond Aegean Macedonian Cultural and Sporting Association.